 The pH level of your cleansers matters.
 Making sure that it has a pH level that matches the skin’s balanced level of 5.5 is ideal (anything between 4 to 6, if you don’t want to be too specific).
 Using one that’s above that ideal range disturbs your skin barrier, and to put it simply, makes you more prone to getting pimples and overall just more trouble for your skin.

 I learned from here that the Celeteque Hydration Facial Wash has low pH.
-At P140~ for 100ml and a promise to keep my skin balanced, clear, smooth, and supple, it was hard to pass up on it.
+With a promise to keep my skin balanced, clear, smooth, and supple, it was hard to pass up on it.

 So, to answer the question I posed earlier.
 Will this rekindling thing last?
-In the month or so that I used it at night with my Foreo Luna Mini 2, I’ve noticed that my skin’s not as dry as it usually is.
+In the couple of months that I’ve used it, I noticed that my skin’s not as dry as it usually is.

 The Celeteque Hydration Facial Wash keeps my skin feeling and looking amply hydrated after each wash.
 It does the job right at an affordable price point — uncomplicated and satisfactory, what’s not to love?

 - The Best Facial Cleansers for Dry Skin You Can Get in the Philippines